-The grand buildings imitate the architectural style of the Tang Dynasty with a two-storied central hall and four worship halls around it.
+(618 - 907) with a two-storied central hall and four worship halls around it.
 The predominant colors of the halls are black, white and grey, which give the halls an atmosphere of solemnity and rustic charm.

 |Bronze Mirror of Tang Dynasty |

 It shows the history of Prehistoric Times (1,150,000 years ago - 21st Century BC), Western Zhou (1046 - 771 BC) and Qin Dynasty (221 BC-206 BC).
 Different original cultures are mainly shown in prehistoric times.
 In the Western Zhou and Qin Dynasty areas, the origin and arising of these two dynasties are covered.

 |Golden Bowl with Lotus Patterns |

-it covers the history of the Tang Dynasty and later years.
+It covers the history of the Tang Dynasty and later years.
 The Tang Dynasty was the heyday of China and Shaanxi Province; so many different kinds of relics covering almost all aspects are shown in this section.
 You can see splendid gold and silver articles, tri-color glazed pottery, and articles related to the Silk Road in this hall.
-After the Tang Dynasty, although Xian lost its position as the capital city of China, it was still an important place.
+After the Tang Dynasty, although Xi'an lost its position as the capital city of China, it was still an important place.
 There are many relics that show its continuing importance.

-These treasures, being shown in one of the temporary hall, were unearthed from Hejia Village, Xian, Shaanxi Province.
+These treasures, being shown in one of the temporary hall, were unearthed from Hejia Village, Xi'an, Shaanxi Province.
 Besides, there is the other hall which is usually features a variety of theme exhibitions.

 |Mural of Tang Dynasty |

 It is the most distinctive collection in the museum.
 The hall, lying on the first floor below ground, occupies 1,000 square meters and stores 600 mural paintings from more than 20 noble tombs of the Tang Dynasty.
 These painting describe different aspects of the noble classes in the Tang Dynasty, depicting how people lived during that time.
 Other related relics and painting in other dynasties are also shown as companions for the paintings so that visitors can understand the development of the murals.
 For additional information there is an inquiry system and electronic explanation system provided enabling you to not only enjoy the fantastic murals but also get some background knowledge.
 This hall is open to the public on an occasional basis per week.

-Exhibition Hall of Tang Murals & Stone CoffinsBesides, another exhibition hall, focusing on 5 pieces of Tang Murals and stone coffins from Jingling Mausoleum, will be open to the public next year in Shaanxi History Museum.
+Exhibition Hall of Tang Murals & Stone CoffinsBesides, another exhibition hall, focusing on 5 pieces of Tang Murals and stone coffins from Jingling Mausoleum, was open to the public in 2013 in Shaanxi History Museum.
 Jingling Mausoleum is the tomb of Zhenshun Empress of Emperor Xuanzong during the Tang Dynasty (618-907), Lilongji.
 The coffin from her tomb, formed by 31 pieces of beautifully carved stones, weighs 27 tons and is about 2.5 meters long.
 It looks like a small stone palace.
 It is currently the biggest and best preserved coffin among the more than 20 unearthed coffins from the Tang Dynasty.

-|Admission Fee:||The museum issues 4,000 free ticket a day.
-(2,500 tickets before 14:00 and 1500 tickets in the afternoon). |
+|Entrance Fee ||The museum issues 6,000 free ticket a day.
+(3,000 tickets in the morning and 3,000 tickets in the afternoon). |

 1. An individual tourist can get only one ticket for himself / herself at the ticket office by the valid certification (such as ID card or passport).
 Group tours should be booked 24 hours in advance between 09:00 and 17:00.